OscarWulff/OscarWulff.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 ---
 layout: post
-title: "Crime Trends and Stolen Property in San Francisco"
+title: "Investigation of Vehicle Theft in San Francisco"
 date: 2025-03-31 10:33:09 +0100
 categories: data-story
 ---

 ## Introduction
 San Francisco's crime data from 2003 to 2024 offers a window into the city's shifting challenges.
-In this we want to try to investigate the Vechicle Theft incidents from San Fransisco throughout the years, and see if we can find any interesting patterns or changes.
-We would also like to investigate how it correlates with what information is available about San Fransisco on the internet.
+In this we want to try to investigate the Vehicle Theft incidents from San Francisco throughout the years, and see if we can find any interesting patterns or changes.
+We would also like to investigate how it correlates with what information is available about San Francisco on the internet.

 ---